Rwenzururu

-Rwenzururu is a subnational kingdom in western Uganda, located in the Rwenzori Mountains on the border with the Democratic Republic of the Congo.
+Rwenzururu is one of the 17 officially recognised Kingdoms in Uganda, located in the western part of the country along the Rwenzori Mountains on the border with the Democratic Republic of the Congo.
 It includes the districts of Bundibugyo, Kasese and Ntoroko.
 Rwenzururu is also the name given to the region the kingdom is located in.

 Rwenzururu's first Omusinga (king), Isaya Mukirania (Kibanzanga I), declared independence from the Tooro Kingdom on 30 June 1962.
 However, the Ugandan government did not officially recognise the kingdom's legitimacy until 17 March 2008.